 It’s been a bit dry on the blog recently and for that, I apologise.
-A lot has changed since the last post – Drake blessed us with new music, we’re moving house and I finally got a job!
-Aside from my crippling shyness around new people, my work allows me listen to More Life to my heart’s content (Teenage Fever, tho?!) and my team seem to like music as much as me, so everything is pretty perfect.
+A lot has changed since the last post – Drake blessed us with new music and we’re moving house!

 In the back of my mind, amongst all the craziness, has been the spring trends popping up.
-I’ve never been one of those people who mentally spend their wages before they get them but, since I heard the good news that I got the job, I’ve found myself subconsciously window shopping.
+I’ve never been one of those people who mentally spend their wages before they get them but recently, I’ve found myself subconsciously window shopping.
 I think my body’s experiencing withdrawals since I haven’t really bought anything for myself (apart from a roof over my head, if that counts?) in over three months.
 Spring is always a good time to have a wardrobe refresh and prepare for the patio pitchers, BBQs and summer days to come – here’s what I have my eye on:

 Embroidered Poplin Shirt – Zara